lucianafalcon/frontend-crud/readme.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange?style=flat-square)

 This repository contains examples, exercises, and explanations created by me, organized into thematic modules, to understand and master the development of modern web applications.
-Its goal is to serve as a reference and practice material to strengthen knowledge in IT and FullStack development.
+Its goal is to serve as a reference and practice material to strengthen knowledge in IT and fontend development.

 ---